AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Can you use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?

-Yes, if you have [!UICONTROL Dynamic Media sync mode] disabled by default on the [!DNL Sites] deployment, you can configure and use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.
+Yes, you can configure and use Dynamic Media assets from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).

 ### After configuring Connected Assets, can you perform the update, delete, rename, and move operations on the remote DAM assets or folders?